KyleRego/KyleRego.github.io/collections/_notes/launch-school.markdown

 mathjax: false
 ---

 [Launch School](https://launchschool.com) is a website that teaches a course on web development fundamentals ([it is not a coding bootcamp](https://medium.com/launch-school/were-not-a-bootcamp-c33901412c38)).
 Instead of focusing on any particular frameworks, the focus is on topics that don't change as quickly.
 I took the Ruby version of the course, but there is a separate track for people interested in Node instead of Ruby.
-If you complete the course, there is also a capstone program which I didn't personally do, but it seems pretty serious.
+If you complete the course, there is also a capstone program that I didn't do, but you might be interested in.

 The order of topics is roughly:
 - the Ruby programming language